xNul/chat-llama-discord-bot/README.md

 4. Place `bot.py` inside the root of the text-generation-webui directory

-5. Run with your text-generation-webui command but change `server.py` to `bot.py`.
-For example,`python bot.py --model <LLaMA model>`
+5. Run with `python bot.py`

-Note: For ease of use, `bot.py` supports all `server.py` model-related command line arguments.
+Note: For ease of use `bot.py` supports all `server.py` model-related command line arguments.
+For example, `python bot.py --model llama-7b-hf` is a valid way to start the bot.

 # Example Transcript